 Another of the key factors affecting the practical uptake of environmental biotechnology is the effect of local circumstances.
-Contextual sensitivity is almost certainly the single most important factor in technology selection and represents a major influence on the likely penetration of biotech processes into the marketplace.
+Contextual sensitivity is almost certainly the single most important factor in technology selection and represents a major influence on the likely penetration of biotech processes into the market place.
 Neither the nature of the biological system, nor of the application method itself, play anything like so relevant a role.
 This may seem somewhat unexpected at first sight, but the reasons for it are obvious on further inspection.
 While the character of both the specific organisms and the engineering remain essentially the same irrespective of location, external modalities of economics, legislation and custom vary on exactly this basis.
 Accordingly, what may make abundant sense as a biotech intervention in one region or country, may be totally unsuited to use in another.
 In as much as it is impossible to discount the wider global economic aspects in the discussion, disassociating political, fiscal and social conditions equally cannot be done, as the following example illustrates.
-In 1994, the expense of bioremediating contaminated soil in the United Kingdom greatly exceeded the cost of removing it to landfill.
-Six years later, with successive changes of legislation and the imposition of a landfill tax, the situation has almost completely reversed.
-In those other countries where landfill has always been an expensive option, remediation has been embraced far more readily.
+Back in 1994, the expense of bioremediating contaminated soil in the United Kingdom greatly exceeded the cost of removing it to landfill.
+Within six years successive changes of legislation and the imposition of a landfill tax, the situation was almost completely reversed.
+Unsurprisingly, in those countries where landfill had always been an expensive option and thus played less of a major role in national waste management strategy, remediation has generally tended to be embraced far more readily.

-While environmental biotechnology must, inevitably, be viewed as contextually dependent, as the previous example shows, contexts can change.
+While it is inevitable that environmental biotechnology must be considered as contextually dependent, clearly as the previous example shows, those contexts can change.
 In the final analysis, it is often fiscal instruments, rather than the technologies, which provide the driving force and sometimes seemingly minor modifications in apparently unrelated sectors can have major ramifications for the application of biotechnology.
 Again as has been discussed, the legal framework is another aspect of undeniable importance in this respect.
 Increasingly tough environmental law makes a significant contribution to the sector and changes in regulatory legislation are often enormously influential in boosting existing markets or creating new ones.
-When legislation and economic pressure combine, as, for example, they have begun to do in the European Landfill Directive, the impetus towards a fundamental paradigm shift becomes overwhelming and the implications for relevant biological applications can be immense.
+When legislation and economic pressure combine, as, for example they have with the likes of European Directives on Landfill, Integrated Pollution Control and Urban Wastewater, the impetus towards a fundamental paradigm shift becomes overwhelming and the implications for relevant biological applications can be immense.